gabrielmcg/Docker-docs/ops/README.md

 <div class="body">
 <p class="p">A node is a machine in the cluster (virtual or physical) with Docker Engine running on
 it.
-When provisioning each node, assign it a role: UCP Controller, DTR, or worker node so that it is protected from running application workloads.</p>
+There are two types of nodes: managers and workers.
+UCP will run on the manager nodes.
+Although DTR runs on a worker node, Docker does not recommend running other application containers on them. </p>

 <p class="p">To decide what size the node should be in terms of CPU, RAM, and storage resources,
 consider the following:</p>

 <ol class="ol">
-<li class="li">All nodes should at least fulfil the minimal requirements, for UCP 2.0, 2GB of RAM
+<li class="li">All nodes should at least fulfil the minimal requirements, for UCP 2.0, 8GB of RAM
 and 3GB of storage.
 More detailed requirements are in the Docker EE UCP documentation. </li>

 <li class="li">UCP Controller nodes should be provided with more than the minimal requirements, but